 Volunteers include Master Gardeners, neighbors, history buffs, cemetery supporters, and green space enthusiasts.
-Since its inception, Spirits Alive volunteers have:
+For 10 years, Spirits Alive volunteers have:

 - Planted over 100 trees and flowering shrubs